SQLite was doing exactly what it promised. Our mental model was the fragile part.

 db.execute("COMMIT").await?;

-There was no guarantee that the query or COMMIT would run on the same connection that started the transaction!
-The pool would reclaim the connection, and we ended up with errors like cannot start a transaction within a transaction.
+there was no guarantee that query or COMMIT would run on the same connection that started the transaction.
+The pool could hand us a different connection for the next line.
+That produced errors like cannot start a transaction within a transaction.

-If SQLite only supports one writer, our application should only have one writer.
+If SQLite only supports one writer, the application should only have one writer.

 We implemented a Split Connection Architecture:

-1. Reader Pool (db): A standard pool for read-only operations.
-Multiple connections, fully concurrent.
+db): A standard pool for read-only operations.
+Multiple connections, fully concurrent. - Writer Pool (

 We refactored our critical with_retrying_transaction helper to conditionally use this dedicated writer connection for SQLite builds: